cjolson1/Lagunitas-Quality-Assurance/README.md

 - **Meets requirements:** Usually as part of the end of a review, look at the requirements of the story, task, or bug which the work was filed against.
 If it doesn’t meet one of the criteria, it’s better to bounce it back before problems arise.

 #### Security
+The dependence on Django, a ubiquitous technology, means that its primary security vulnerabilities are well known and documented.
+Developers should consider taking steps to, at the very least, ensure that the most critical software (such as connections to the financial software) is strong against basic threats.

+- The simplest first step is to update the current working version of your Django framework in all your environments.
+And while Django is backwards compatible, it is nonetheless crucial that you identify any components in your web app that might be impacted by patching/updating.
+- Django's built-in CSRF protection is good.
+Make sure you enable it and use it everywhere.
+- Avoid manually forming SQL queries using string concatenation.
+For instance, do not use raw SQL queries (e.g., `raw()`).
+Similarly, do not use the `extra()` method/modifier to inject raw SQL.
+Do not execute custom SQL directly; if you bypass Django's ORM layer, you bypass its protections against SQL injection.

+Of course, these are only the basics; however, any platform that is being rolled out should have comprehensive security.

 ##### Fuzz Testing
 Fuzz testing is for detecting problems that can cause the system to crash.
 Examples of these kinds of issues would be buffer overflow, cross-site scripting, denial of service attacks, or SQL injection.
 Fuzz testing is typically employed by hackers to bring a system down with minimal effort.
 Fuzz testing is not effective for discovering threat potential from things such as: spyware, viruses, and Trojans.
 We do not recommend Lagunitas use this form of testing because it is not really applicable.